-Responsible Agency CPUC/BLM/ACOE Timing Prior to and during construction Mitigation Measure HYD-7: Bury power line below 100-year scour depth.
-At locations where the buried power line is to be at or adjacent to a streambed capable of scour, the power line shall be located below the expected depth of scour from a 100-year flood, or otherwise protected from exposure by scour that, for purposes of this mitigation measure, also includes lateral (stream bank) erosion and potential scour associated with flows overtopping or bypassing a culvert or bridge crossing.
-During final design, a registered civil engineer with expertise in hydrology, hydraulics, and river mechanics shall make a determination of where the underground line could be at risk of exposure through scour or erosion from a 100-year event.
 Location Along underground portion of transmission line, where applicable Monitoring/Reporting Action SDG&E to provide CPUC and BLM with an engineering report, sealed by a civil engineer registered in the State of California, demonstrating project components that may reasonably be subject to erosion during the life of the project.
 The report shall also provide plans for protection from scour, as well as an engineering demonstration that the project components will not induce erosion onto adjacent property.
 CPUC and BLM to monitor to verify compliance during construction.
 Effectiveness Criteria Project components to withstand scour with no adverse effect on adjacent property.
 Responsible Agency CPUC/BLM Timing Engineering evaluation, and associated scour/erosion protection design plans, shall be submitted to the CPUC and BLM for review and approval 60 days prior to the initiation of construction.
 Compliance to be ensured during construction.
 Tule Wind Project Mitigation Measure HYD-1: A Stormwater Pollution Prevention Plan shall be prepared to reduce soil erosion during construction.
-In compliance with the new SWRCB's NPDES General Permit for Storm Water Associated with Construction Activities (Order No. 2009-0009-DWQ, NPDES No. CAS000002, effective July 1, 2010), Pacific Wind Development shall prepare a project-specific SWPPP.
+In compliance with the new SWRCB's NPDES General Permit for Storm Water Associated with Construction Activities (Order No. 2009-0009-DWQ, NPDES No. CAS000002, effective July 1, 2010), Tule Wind, LLCPacific Wind Development shall prepare a project-specific SWPPP.
 The SWPPP shall be prepared before construction begins and kept on site throughout the construction process.
 The SWPPP shall include: Identification of pollutant sources and non-stormwater discharges associated with construction activity.
 Specifications for BMPs that shall be implemented during project construction to minimize the potential for accidental releases and runoff from the construction areas, including temporary construction yards, pull sites, and helicopter landing zones.
-Specifications shall include: A plan for training construction crews A plan for sampling and inspecting BMPs and site conditions A plan for sampling and analysis of pollutants (as necessary).
-Construction impacts shall be minimized to the greatest extent possible Upon completion of construction phases, roadways shall be reduced to minimum widths needed Areas disturbed during construction shall be revegetated to their natural states Construction roadways shall follow natural contours to the extent practical and be designed to minimize stream crossings, avoid wetlands, and maintain surface water runoff patterns to prevent erosion
+Specifications shall include: ○ A plan for training construction crews ○ A plan for monitoring and inspecting BMPs and site conditions \circ A plan for sampling and analysis of pollutants (as necessary). where applicable, the following shall apply: Construction impacts shall be minimized to the greatest extent possible Upon completion of construction phases, roadways shall be reduced to minimum widths needed Areas disturbed during construction shall be revegetated to their natural states Construction roadways shall follow natural contours to the extent practical and be designed to minimize stream crossings, avoid wetlands, and maintain surface water runoff patterns to prevent erosion CDFG guidelines for culverts shall be followed to minimize long term maintenance and meet a 10-year rain event to minimize trapping of sediment.
+Where applicable, the following shall apply to reduce the release of contaminants to the local surface and groundwater: ${\odot}$ For on-site storm drain inlets, mark all inlets with the words "No Dumping!
+Flows to Sensitive Habitat" or similar.
+For landscaping, show locations of native trees or areas of shrubs and ground cover to be undisturbed and retained.
+Show self-retaining landscape, if any.
+State that final landscape plans will preserve existing native trees, shrubs, and ground cover will cover maximum extent possible.
+Design landscaping to minimize irrigation, runoff, and use of pesticides and fertilizers that contribute to stormwater pollution.
+Select plants that are appropriate for site soils.